 Now, let's see the behaviors of different

-We assume that each UID in the channel generates several audio files and video files.
+It is assumed that each user ID in the channel generates several audio files and video files.

-0: Merge the audio and video files of the same UID based on the recording segment.
-One recording segment of one UID corresponds to one merged file, named as
+0: Merge the audio and video files of the same user ID based on the recording segment.
+One recording segment of one user ID corresponds to one merged file, named as

 timestampis the time when Agora Cloud Recording starts recording.
 If Agora Cloud Recording starts to record the audio and video at different times,